 You can use a sheet of paper and fold it several times to make it thick enough to cover the area inside the DIMM slot for cleaning.
 For cleaning the RAM sticks, use an eraser and rub the RAM pins.

 Current-gen processors from AMD and Intel perform better if accompanied by a highly clocked RAM kit.
 The more the clock speed, the better will be the performance in gaming and memory-dependent programs.
-Though it has a limit after which you will be actually going to see the lower performance.
+Though it has a limit after which you will actually going to see a lower performance.
 So, it’s recommended that you stick to the ideal frequency of your RAM kit for optimal performance.

 Hard drive maintenance

 The first step of maintaining the hard drives starts right where when you make a partition in Windows installation.
 You should ensure that you make a big enough partition for the C drive where your OS will be stored.
 As this drive eventually gets filled up with many residual files and software, you don’t want to format your hard drive, again and again, to clean up space.

 A 1TB of the hard drive is best to be partitioned into 3 drives.
 One for OS and software, the second one for games, and the third one for other files.
-Games partition should be the biggest one followed by the C drive and then the smallest should be the one that stores other files.
+The games partition should be the biggest one followed by the C drive and then the smallest should be the one that stores other files.
 This method of partitioning can be extended to storage drives bigger than 1TB.

 You should also make folders according to your work for easy access to the files.
-You can create subfolders as well if there are multiple categories and set them according to their names, size, date, or type.
+You can create subfolders as well if there are multiple categories and set them according to their names, sizes, dates, or types.

 Defragment is the process of separating the free space from the acquired space on your hard drive.
 Solid-state drives don’t need this process but a hard drive does.
 The free space on your hard drive eventually gets between your acquired space over time making the hard drive slower which results in delayed access to the required file or folder.